windmill-labs/windmilldocs/blog/2023-04-05-said-testimonial/index.md

 ## What before Windmill?

-As an independent author, I have always been on the lookout for ways to optimize my workflows and simplify processes to focus on my core job: writing content.
+As an independent author, I am always on the lookout for ways to optimize my workflows and simplify processes to focus on my core job: writing content.
 The key challenges are around managing subscriptions, purchases and keeping my internal databases up to date.

 I did not wait Windmill to use workflows.
 I succinctly used Meta API (code-based automation), then Amazon Lambda.